dolphindb/DolphinDBPlugin/zmq/README_EN.md

 **Parameters**

 - socket: a zmq socket.
-- data: a table to be sent.
+- data: the data to be sent.
+Its data type must match the argument passing to formatter of method `zmq::socket`.
+Otherwise, the formatting will fail and an exception will be thrown.
 - prefix: a STRING scalar indicating the message prefix.

 **Details**